boisgera/wish/README.md

 -----

-Wishlist allows you to that you define and call functions that may return a large number of return values in a Pythonic way.
+Wish allows you to that you define and call functions that may return a large number of return values in a Pythonic way.

 There are several features, built into the Python language, to deal with